JeremyTBradshaw/MSGraphPSEssentials/README.md

 For Delegated scenarios, if you'd rather forego the hassles of creating an App Registration in Azure AD, feel free to use my MSGraphPSEssentials app from my Azure AD tenant.
 It is setup as a multi-tenant app with support for organizational (i.e. Work/School) accounts and personal Microsoft accounts (MSA's) alike.
 Just supply `-ApplicationId 0c26a905-7c94-4296-aeb4-b8925cb7e036` when using `New-MSGraphAccessToken`.

-📰**Newsflash!
-(2021-09-08)** [MSGraphPSEssentials 0.5.5](https://www.powershellgallery.com/packages/MSGraphPSEssentials/0.5.5) has been updated with a new parameter, `-ExoEwsAppOnlyScope`, which brings support for EWS app-only OAuth to this module.
-Along with that comes the deprecation of the **EwsOAuthAppOnlyEssentials** module.
+📰**FYI (as of v0.5.5)** `New-MSGraphAccessToken` has been updated with a new parameter, `-ExoEwsAppOnlyScope`, which brings support for EWS app-only OAuth to this module.
+Along with that came the deprecation of the **EwsOAuthAppOnlyEssentials** module.

 💡 **In addition to to the documentation below, a growing list of samples can be found in the [wiki](https://github.com/JeremyTBradshaw/MSGraphPSEssentials/wiki).
 A sample script has also be added (see /samples).**